uipath-certification/uipath-certification.github.io/_posts/2020-11-11-debug-compare-files-studio.md

 The UiPath Compare Files window allows you to compare the content of different .xaml files or project.json files.
 It is not used to compare versions of the <em>same</em> file.

+I'm not sure how deep the UiPath Associate Exam gets into Compare Files and Workflow Diff, but it is definitely fair game for the UiPath Developer Certification Exam.
+This question is marked with a difficulty of 8 to reflect that.

 > The UiPath Studio Compare Files pany is used to compare differences between package.json or .xaml files, be it a library or process processes or libraries, assuming the items being compared have comparable workflows.